pinohu/DYNASTY/ohu-legacy-codex/volume-vi-family-governance/book-11-family-business-governance/chapter-32-childrens-business-education.md

-# Chapter 32: Children's Business Education
+﻿# Chapter 32: Children's Business Education

 ## Introduction

-The greatest threat to multi-generational wealth is not external—it's the failure to prepare the next generation to manage, grow, and steward the empire you're building.
+The greatest threat to multi-generational wealth is not externalâ€”it's the failure to prepare the next generation to manage, grow, and steward the empire you're building.
 Statistics are sobering: 70% of family businesses fail to survive the transition to the second generation, and 90% fail by the third generation.
 The primary cause?
 Insufficient preparation of heirs.

 This chapter provides a comprehensive, age-appropriate curriculum for educating Ivan, Jeremy, Kikachukwu, and Chimenime (and future generations) in business principles, financial literacy, and entrepreneurial thinking.
-This is not about forcing your children into the family business—it's about giving them the knowledge, skills, and mindset to succeed in whatever path they choose, while ensuring they're prepared if they want to join the empire.
+This is not about forcing your children into the family businessâ€”it's about giving them the knowledge, skills, and mindset to succeed in whatever path they choose, while ensuring they're prepared if they want to join the empire.

 The education program outlined here begins at age 5 and continues through adulthood, adapting to each child's developmental stage, interests, and learning style.
 It combines formal learning with practical experience, theoretical knowledge with hands-on application, and individual development with family legacy understanding.